IGH Gender, Sex and Health Trainee KT Supplement (2015/2016)

 - Provide IGH with a copy of any products created as part of the funded KT initiative, such as print materials, videos, website links, and so forth;

-- Acknowledge the support of IGH in all materials, including open access publications, and, where appropriate, include the IGH logo.
-IGH will provide successful applicants with official logos and guidelines for acknowledging IGH.
+- Acknowledge the support of IGH in all materials, including open access publications, and, where appropriate, include the CIHR logo.
+IGH will provide successful applicants with official logos and guidelines for acknowledgement.

 Past KT Award recipients